hackforla/lucky-parking/README.md

 - If you decide to join, ask for the Google Sheet to add yourself to our roster with all your contact info.

-- Slack an admin to be added to our Git repository: https://hackforla.slack.com/team/UE1UG1YFP.
+- Ask the project lead for Git access.
 Be sure to enable 2-factor authentication!

 #### Data